-All students entering Year 9 are tested and placed in two broad ability bands of four classes each.
+All students entering Year 9 are tested and placed in two broad ability bands.
 All students in both bands follow the same course of study, although teachers may adapt the course slightly to take account of the ability of the students within their class.